- Deadweight Loss Definition

 However, in an alternate scenario, the government might begin taxing concert tickets at 75%.
 This leaves the new cost of the concert ticket at $43.75.
 Since you only value the concert at $35, you’ll choose not to attend.
-The deadweight loss ends up being the value of the concert tickets that don’t get purchased due to the extra cost created by the tax.
+The deadweight loss in this scenario ends up being the value of the concert tickets that don’t get purchased due to the extra cost created by the tax.

 How to Calculate Deadweight Loss

-The deadweight loss formula is as follows:
+The formula for deadweight loss is as follows:

 ½ * (P2 – P1) x (Q0 – Q1)

 - Q1 and P1 are the equilibrium price as well as quantity before a tax is imposed.

 - A tax shifts the supply curve from S1 to S2.
 That’s because producers are compelled to want to create less supply as a result of a tax.

 - The price for buyers increases from P1 to P2 while the seller’s received price for the good decrease, going from P1 to P3.

 - The tax means that producers’ supply decreases, from Q1 to Q2.